andyxieyong/paper-shsa-monitor-experiments/launch/README.md

 ## Network

-Notebook has to be time-synchronized with [Daisy] (because the demo uses transforms).
+Notebook has to be time-synchronized with [Daisy] (because the demo uses transforms and timestamps are essential for the SHSA monitor).
-Used router to connect to the hosts on the rover
-(but NTP could be established with IP forwarding too).
+Used router to connect to the hosts on the rover (however, NTP could be established with IP forwarding too).

 ## Application